 This exercise involves gently bouncing up and down on your trampoline without lifting your feet off the mat.
 This low-impact and effective move helps increase the flow of your lymphatic system.
 This is easy to do for an hour or more while watching a movie.

-Now that you know the different types of exercises you can do on a rebounder, let's look at rebounding benefits.
+Now that you know the different types of rebounding exercises you can do on a mini-trampoline, let's look at the rebounder benefits.

 Benefits of Rebounding for Weight Loss